wanjiaZhao1203/TREAT/README.md

 ```
 cd data
 ```
-where we have a separate script for generating each dataset.
+where we have a separate script fo generating each dataset.
 Hyperparameters used for datasets evaluated in the paper are saved as default values for each argument.
 ##### Spring Datasets (suffix=simple,damped,forced)
 ```python
 python generate_dataset_suffix.py